Manifolds counting and class field towers: Introduction

 \section{Introduction}

-Let $H$ be a non-compact simple Lie group endowed with a fixed Haar measure $\mu$, $K$ a maximal compact subgroup of $H$ and $X = H/K$ the associated symmetric space.
+Let $H$ be a non-compact simple Lie group endowed with a fixed Haar measure $\mu$, $K$~a maximal compact subgroup of $H$ and $X = H/K$ the associated symmetric space.
 A classical theorem of Wang \cite{Wa} asserts that if $H$ is not locally isomorphic to $\SL_2(\R)$ or $\SL_2(\C)$, then for every $0< x \in\R$ there exist only finitely many Riemannian orbifolds covered by $X$ with volume at most $x$.
+Consequently, if $\mathrm{L}_H(x)$ (resp. $\mathrm{TFL}_H(x)$, $\mathrm{AL}_H(x)$) denotes the number of conjugacy classes of lattices (resp. torsion-free lattices, arithmetic lattices) in $H$ of covolume at most $x$, then $\mathrm{L}_H(x)$ is finite for every $x$.
+For $\mathrm{AL}_H(x)$ this is also true even for $H = \SL_2(\R)$ or $\SL_2(\C)$ by a result of Borel \cite{Bo2}.